 - Clear leaves, snow, or debris from intake and exhaust vents—restricted airflow can cause overheating or system damage.
 Also make sure that curtains, furniture, and boxes are not blocking indoor registers and returns.

 We hope these six tips are all it takes to troubleshoot your heating problem and help you get cozy again.
 But there’s one more tip we like to share: never skip annual maintenance.
 Many of the problems above can be caught and corrected during your yearly checkup.
 This means no interruption of service, plus the added bonus of cost-saving efficiency and fewer repairs down the road.

 HVAC Help for Any Issue

-Call us for service anytime—we’re always here to help and can handle any concern with your heating system, air conditioner, and even indoor air quality issues.
+Call us for emergency heating service anytime—we’re always here to help and can handle any concern with your heating system, air conditioner, and even indoor air quality issues.
 As an authorized Carrier® dealer, Gross Heating has the products and expertise that make your Brookfield-area home feel just right all year long.